StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/Finding CE Values.md

 Now we got GDB + Yuzu + CE connected.
 I'm going to start a level on Super Mario Wonder.
 In this case it will be Sunbaked Desert Palace.

-On GDB, I will change `Value Type` to Float and on the Value Box, I will type: `1.77777802`.
+On Cheat Engine, I will change `Value Type` to Float and on the Value Box, I will type: `1.77777802`.

 Most of the games doesn't always use `1.77777802`.
 It can be: